The Onyas: History

-The Onyas' debut album, Get Shitfaced with the Onyas, was issued independently in 1996 while its Au Go Go Records' version followed in February 1997.
+The Onyas' debut album, Get Shitfaced with the Onyas, was issued by Au Go Go Records in February 1997.
 Vicious Kitten Magazines Denis Gray felt "[it] is the most punishing slab of punk you'll hear all year."
 The Barman of i94-Bar reviewed its 2006 re-issue and found that they were a band "Desperate to be heard, a band desperate not to be stuck in the relatively small pond of Brisbane's often strangulated scene any longer."
-In 1998 the group relocated to Melbourne where they established a warehouse as their base.
-In July 1999 Richard founded Dropkick Records, which issued the group's compilation album, Heterospective (April 2000).
+In 1999 the group relocated to Melbourne where they established a warehouse as their base.
+In July 1999 Richard founded Dropkick Records with Bruce Milne and his brother James, which issued the group's compilation album, Heterospective (April 2000).

 By 2000, the Onyas had undertaken five international tours with three to Europe (1996, 1997 and 1998) and two to the United States (1997 and 2000).
 Australian musicologist Ian McFarlane observed "[they] played fast, stupid, 'couldn't-give-a-shit' punk rock... [and] issued three albums of rough-hewn punk rock".
 "Jaws" joined the Casanovas in January 2004 replacing Patrick Boyce on drums.
 In 2006 McKeering also joined Cosmic Psychos on guitar, after the death of that group's Robert John "Rocket" Watts.
+Richard formed Ooga Boogas with Leon Stackpole (The Sailors), Per Byström (Cloudberry Jam) and Mikey Young (Eddy Current Suppression Ring), and started Aarght Records with all members of that band.
 Thereafter the Onyas seldom performed: "roughly once per year".
 Richard reflected, in 2012, "we all went off and joined or started other bands...
 The Onyas is a distant embarrassment for all of us."
 In 2016 the Onyas celebrated their 25th anniversary with a concert on 1 April at The Tote, Melbourne.